Data is changing how modern companies operate, powering software applications that support key processes and deliver crucial decision-making insights.

 To secure the edge data center, Nlyte DCIM can integrate and control 3rd party access control devices from security cameras, keypads to IoT locking systems.
 Nlyte DCIM can take monitored data and respond to threshold alarm instructions triggering workflows to lock or unlock doors and cabinets to the present personnel.

-The discovery process can identify out-of-compliance changes such as changes to devices connected, expected devices but not responding (missing), and unexpected devices now connected.
+The discovery process can identify out-of-compliance changes, such as changes to devices connected, expected devices but not responding (missing), and unexpected devices now connected.

 Not only will the discovery process identify the physical asset status, but it can catalog metadata beyond the physical asset.
 Nlyte can identify firmware, software, and security patches as compliant or out of date.
-Additionally, we can see access logs from physical and virtual servers to provide end to end audit data for security and compliance reporting.
+Additionally, you can see access logs from physical and virtual servers to provide end to end audit data for security and compliance reporting.